-Here is a story written by the man in my life, that he posted on his blog “I See It Differently”.
-In it, JB shares his experience as a father who is single-handedly home-schooling and raising his son with autism .
-In my opinion, he symbolizes what a “real” man stands for (and who he stands WITH, for that matter).
+Here is a story written by the man in my life.
+In it, JB shares his experience as a father who was single-handedly home-schooling and raising his son with autism after Jarred’s “mother” walked out on both of them to pursue “greener pastures” .
+In my opinion, J.B. symbolizes what a “real” man stands for (and who he stands WITH, for that matter).
 Please take some time to read this article.
 Whether autism touches your life or not, chances are, you know a family that is dealing with the challenges that this condition presents.
-I know of what I speak from personal experience, as my brother and his wife are also raising a teen with Asperger’s Syndrome.
-My niece is a smart, extraordinary young lady that I will have the pleasure of spending some “up close and personal” time with this month when I visit friends and family in Chicago.

-So today, I am sharing JB’s story–I am blessed to have this man (today is his birthday and his son, Jarred’s, is in a few days on April 5th and he will be 16) and his wonderful children–all of them–in my life.
-And he is an exemplary father that knows when to be firm and when to pull back and give his brood a safe place to fall.
-And I also think of my brother and his wife and the fabulous job they are doing raising all their children…loving them all, but rising to their very different needs in their own personal pathways.
+So today, I am sharing JB’s story–I am blessed to have this man and his wonderful children–all of them–in my life.
+He is an exemplary father that knows when to be firm and when to pull back and give his brood a safe place to fall–loving them all, but rising to their very different needs in their own personal pathways.

-And if you are a parent of a “normal” child, hug them a little closer and remember “There but for the grace of God, go I” and count your blessings–JB is counting his sweet, talented, wonderful, funny son as one of his.
+And if you are a parent of a “normal” child, hug them a little closer and remember “There but for the grace of God, go I” and count your blessings–JB and I are counting this sweet, talented, wonderful, funny young man as one of ours.

 And here’s what my JB wrote:

 “The funny quirks of living with someone with autism..